MIND ESDM TEAM

 Melissa is a Team Lead for the TADPOLE Study at the MIND Institute.
 At the MIND she provides case supervision to children receiving Discrete Trial Teaching (DTT) as their intervention approach, as well as parent coaching and general supervision to the lab.
 She has been working with children with autism for the past 10 years in a variety of settings, including as a special education teacher and early interventionist delivering one on one intervention in community based programs.
 For the past 7 years, Melissa has been supervising early intervention programs as a Clinical Manager; using behaviorally based, empirically validated methods to ensure children with autism are improving their behavior, language and social skills at home and in the classroom.
 Melissa is certified in the Early Start Denver Model (ESDM), and has trained both locally and internationally as a certified ESDM trainer.
 Melissa has a Master’s Degree in Special Education from San Francisco State University and is a Board Certified Behavior Analyst.

-Deeniece is the Clinical Research Coordinator for the Collaborative START Lab at the UC Davis MIND Institute.
+Deeniece is the Clinical Research Coordinator Manager for the Collaborative START Lab at the UC Davis MIND Institute.
 Ms. Hatten serves as the main liaison for all families who participate in lab research projects, Parent Coaching, Infant Clinic and ESDM Workshops.
 Deeniece is also the Coordinator for the MIND ESDM Training Site where she oversees the daily operations of the program.